Sales Negotiation Skills to Maximize Outcomes

 One key aspect of our negotiation methodology is to be proactive, not reactive.
 The last thing you want your negotiators to do is lose control and give in to their worst emotional response.

-For many, the first reaction is to act purely in a self-interested fashion.
+For many, the first reaction is to act purely self-interested.
 While this dimension of negotiation, the Competitive, is important, it can’t be the only way negotiators operate.
 To reach outcomes that maximize value for both parties, sales professionals need to balance the self-interested side of negotiations with the Collaborative Dimension.
-With these two in balance, they can create healthy tension that leads to creative breakthroughs and win-win outcomes.
+When these two are balanced, they can create healthy tension that leads to creative breakthroughs and win-win outcomes.

 That’s the power of a negotiation process; that’s the power of RED BEAR training.